brotherlogic/recordprocess/README.md

 # Record Process

-The process of listening to records.
+The process of listening to records and re-evaluating.